tuutti/drush-module-manager/README.md

 Set `$conf['env']` to settings.php or via `variable_set('env', 'anything');` to use environment specific modules (optional)

 Run:
+- `drush dmodm` to use default dependencies.yaml file
 - `drush dmodm --yaml-file /absolute/path/to/your/module-dependencies.yaml` to use absolute path
 - `drush dmodm --yaml-file module-dependencies.yaml` to load from the module directory